 The climate is hot semi-arid with an average temperature between 26.7 °C (80.1 °F) and 29.2 °C (84.6 °F), 28°C and has more sunny days than any other Caribbean island .

-Aruba's currency is called the Aruban Florin and its acronym is AWG, one dollar equals 1.80 Aruban Florin.
+Aruba's currency is called Arubian Florin and its initials are AWG, one dollar equals 1.80 Aruban Florins.

-Located deep in the desert of Aruba, the Bushiribana Gold Mill Ruins are the stone remains of a gold smelter that was established by prospectors in the 19th century.
-Once considered sacred by the indigenous Arawak people, the site offers a unique look at Aruba's history and can be explored on a variety of guided tours.
+Located deep in the Aruban desert, the Bushiribana Gold Mill Ruins are the stone remains of a gold smelter that was established by prospectors in the 19th century.
+Once considered sacred by the indigenous Arawak people, the site offers a unique look into Aruba's history and can be explored with a variety of guided tours.

-The gentle surf and waist-deep waters earned Baby Beach its name and reputation as one of the most popular beaches for children in the Caribbean.
-Sugar-soft sand and bathtub-warm waters, and it's no wonder this protected man-made lagoon on Aruba's southeastern tip is popular with locals and visitors alike.
+The gentle surf and waist-deep waters earned Baby Beach its name and reputation as one of the most popular kid-friendly beaches in the Caribbean.
+Sugar-soft sand and bathtub-warm waters, and it's no wonder this protected man-made lagoon on the southeastern tip of Aruba is popular with locals and visitors alike.

-The Alto Vista Chapel, or Church of the Pilgrims, is one of the most photographed attractions on the island of Aruba.
-This bright yellow chapel, which also hosts weekly religious services, is visited by Christians and non-Christians alike and is a popular stop for small-group tours.
+The Alto Vista Chapel, or Pilgrims Church, is one of the most photographed attractions on the island of Aruba.
+This bright yellow chapel, which also hosts weekly church services, is visited by Christians and non-Christians alike and is a popular stop for small-group tours.